aturner-epcc/docs-test2/docs/user-guide/dev-environment.md

 ## Message passing interface (MPI)

-### MPICH
+### HPE Cray MPICH

-HPE Cray provide as standard an MPICH implementation of the message passing interface which is specifically optimised for the ARCHER2 network.
+HPE Cray provide, as standard, an MPICH implementation of the message passing interface which is specifically optimised for the ARCHER2 network.
 The current implementation supports MPI standard version 3.1.
-This implementation should be used wherever possible.

-Useful environment variables associated with MPICH will be documented here.

-ABI compatibility.
-This may be useful in cases where a source distribution is not available.

-#### MPI Resource limits

-Some common resource limits e.g., number of communicators, number of message tags, will be documented here.

-#### Fortran and the mpi module
+The HPE Cray MPICH implementation is linked into software by default when compiling using the standard wrapper scripts: `cc`, `CC` and `ftn`.

 #### MPI reference material